Student Teaching Progam

 7) have supplied TES with any other required information (transcripts, undergrad course exception

-8) Agree to all terms of the Student Teaching Contract.
+9) Agree to all terms of the Student Teaching Contract.
 Click here for Student Teaching Contract.
+Click the provided link to see a complete list of schools listed by county used by Murray State University for Student Teaching Placements.

 General Requirements for Kentucky Certification